-"Sadly, two divers died in the caves of Plura yesterday.
+On 7 February 2014, a two-line report was posted on the forum, Rebreather World, advising of a Norwegian diving incident: "Sadly, two divers died in the caves of Plura yesterday.
 They ran into problems at ~130m.
 Three team mates made it back to the surface and [sic] was taken to the chamber.
-The three divers are OK.
+The three divers are OK."

-In the world of caving and cave-diving, physically discovering the link between different cave systems is a significant exploration achievement.
-Once linked, if the system is very challenging, it is quite possible that very few cavers / cave-divers, if any, will subsequently make the known through-trip.
+In the world of caving and cave diving, physically discovering the link between different cave systems is a significant exploration achievement.
+Once linked, if the system is very challenging, it is quite possible that very few cavers or cave-divers, if any, will subsequently make the known through-trip.

-On the 6th February 2014 the first team made a hole in the ice at the Plura 'start site', whilst the second team drove to the Steinuflåget 'end site' to leave clothing and equipment.
+On 6 February 2014, the first team made a hole in the ice at the Plura "start site," whilst the second team drove to the Steinuflåget "end site" to leave clothing and equipment.
 The second team then returned to Plura, and helped the first team finish kitting up.
-Once the first team were in the water, the second team prepared for their dive.
+Once the first team was in the water, the second team prepared for their dive.
 They entered the water about two hours after the first team.

-Long story short, this story changed the lives of the five friends forever.
-One diver in the first team got stuck in a restriction in the cave at 110 mt / 360 ft and subsequently died.
+Long story short, this story changed the lives of the five friends forever.2 One diver in the first team got stuck in a restriction in the cave at 110m (360ft) and subsequently died.

-The second team were unaware of the tragedy as they entered the water.
-Their first part of their dive was also uneventful, until the three divers came across the body of their friend.
+The second team was unaware of the tragedy as they entered the water.
+The first part of their dive was also uneventful, until the three divers came across the body of their friend.
 A second diver then died.
-The three surviving divers made it out of the system safely, but were all hospitalised with decompression sickness.
-They were subsequently interviewed by the Norwegian authorities, who promptly closed Plura cave.
+The three surviving divers made it out of the system safely, but all were hospitalized with decompression sickness.
+They were subsequently interviewed by the Norwegian authorities, who promptly closed Plura Cave.

 The team deemed the process was too risky, and the Norwegian police called off the recovery.
 Plura Cave remained closed.

 The secret mission